 NRS Women's 3.0 Ultra Jane Wetsuit

-A Dry Suit, on the other hand, is completely waterproof, and usually breathable depending on the material.
-A drysuit is designed as an outerwear to seal out water from touching your body but it's not necessarily designed to keep you warm.
+On the other hand, a drysuit is entirely waterproof and usually breathable, depending on the material.
+A drysuit is designed as an outerwear to seal out water from touching your body, but it's not necessarily designed to keep you warm.
 That’s where your layering pieces come in.
-You'll need to put on layers of fleece or wool underneath the drysuit to provide the actual warmth.
-Your warm underlayer can be one piece, like with a union suit or you can layer with a 2 piece set of Tops and Pants.
-Personally, I like to wear a wicking layer of nylon or spandex against my skin underneath my fleece layers to move moisture away and allow the trapped steam and water vapor through the breathable membrane of the dry suit to keep from feeling damp and clammy as I’m paddling.
-Dry suits feature a latex neck and wrist gaskets to keep 100% of the water out of your suit.
+You'll need to put layers of fleece or wool underneath the drysuit to provide warmth.
+Your warm underlayer can be one piece, like with a union suit or drysuit liner, or you can layer with a two (2) set of paddling tops and kayaking leggings.
+I like to wear a wicking layer of nylon or spandex against my skin underneath my fleece layers to move moisture away and allow the trapped steam and water vapor through the breathable membrane of the drysuit to keep from feeling damp and clammy as I’m paddling.
+Drysuits feature latex neck and wrist gaskets to keep 100% of the water out of your suit.

-One of our top selling dry suits is the Meridian Gore-tex Pro from Kokatat, widely considered the top standard for dry suits.
+One of our top-selling drysuits is the Meridian Gore-tex Pro from Kokatat, which is widely considered the top drysuit standard.
 It's made with 3.21oz Evolution GORE-TEX® Pro Shell 3-layer fabric and Cordura® seat and knee reinforcement panels for supreme durability.
 It features an adjustable overskirt, GORE-TEX® socks, relief zipper, zippered chest pocket, latex gaskets, and neoprene punch through over cuffs.
-It's also covered by Kokatat's limited lifetime warranty.
+Kokatat's limited lifetime warranty also covers it.

 Kokatat Men's Meridian GORE-TEX Pro Dry Suit